OpenVoiceOS/ovos-personal-backend/README.md

 This is NOT meant to provision third party devices, but rather to run on the mycroft devices directly or on a private network

-No frontend functionality is provided, for that check out the companion project [ovos-personal-backend-ui](https://github.com/OpenVoiceOS/ovos-personal-backend-ui)

 For a full backend experience, the official mycroft backend has been open sourced, read the [blog post](https://mycroft.ai/blog/open-sourcing-the-mycroft-backend/)

 NOTE: There is no pairing, devices will just activate themselves and work